So you are facing criminal prosecution and have pleaded not guilty at the Mention hearing after seeking legal advice. The trial date is coming up.

 Defendant: I don't agree.
 I became more calm when I wrote the declaration.

-After the defendant and/or defence witnesses testifying, the Court will rule on whether the prosecution has proven beyond reasonable doubt that the confession was voluntarily made and accurately recorded.
+After the defendant and/or defence witnesses testify, the Court will rule on whether the prosecution has proven beyond reasonable doubt that the confession was made voluntarily and recorded accurately.
 If so, the confession will become admissible evidence.
 If not, it will not be admitted as evidence and the Court will disregard it.

 Prosecution case closes.
 The Court rules on whether there is a case to answer

-After all prosecution witnesses give evidence and the Court rules on special issue (if any), prosecution will have finish adducing evidence.
-As such, prosecution case closes.
+After all prosecution witnesses give evidence and the Court rules on special issue (if any), prosecution will have finished adducing evidence and making its case.
+As such, prosecution closes its case.
 The Court will at this stage rule on whether there is a case to answer.
 As per R v Galbraith, if there is inherent weakness or vagueness or inconsistency in prosecution evidence such that the Court comes to the conclusion that the prosecution evidence, taken at its highest, is such that a jury properly directed could not properly convict upon it, there is no case to answer and the defendant is acquitted immediately.

 If the defendant does choose to give evidence, from CPH Legal's experience in both defending and prosecuting, we have devised 4 "Golden Rules":

 - Tell the truth.
-The truth is the most unshakable.
-Even if questioned persistently, the truth remains the same and unshaken.
+The truth is unshakable.
+Even if questioned repeatedly from different angles, the truth remains the same and unshaken.

-- Listen carefully to the question, and answer audibly and clearly.
+- Listen carefully to the question, think, and then answer audibly and clearly.

 - When cross-examined, your answers can quite often be either "I agree", "I disagree", "I do not know", or "I do not remember".
 You should probably not explain "why" unless specifically asked.
-Sometimes, silence is gold.
+Quite often, silence is gold.